-17. Communication of this Manual
+17 Communication of this Manual

-- a.
-This Manual shall be available for inspection by any stockholder of the Corporation at reasonable hours on business days. - b.
-All directors, officers, division and department heads are tasked to ensure that thorough dissemination of this Manual to all employees and related third parties, and to likewise enjoin compliance in the process. - c.
-An adequate number of printed copies of this Manual must be reproduced under the supervision of Governance and Corporate Affairs Department, with a minimum of at least one (1) hard copy of the Manual per department. - d.
-This Manual shall be subject to quarterly review unless the same frequency is amended by the Board. - e.
-If necessary, funds shall be allocated by the Corporation for the purpose of conducting an orientation program or workshop to operationalize this Manual.
+17.1 This Manual shall be available for inspection by any stockholder of the Corporation at reasonable hours on business days.

-18. Monitoring and Penalties for Non-Compliance
+- 17.2 All directors, officers, division and department heads are tasked to ensure that thorough dissemination of this Manual to all employees and related third parties, and to likewise enjoin compliance in the process. - 17.3 An adequate number of printed copies of this Manual must be reproduced under the supervision of Governance and Corporate Affairs Department, with a minimum of at least one (1) hard copy of the Manual per department. - 17.4 This Manual shall be subject to quarterly review unless the same frequency is amended by the Board. - 17.5 If necessary, funds shall be allocated by the Corporation for the purpose of conducting an orientation program or workshop to operationalize this Manual.

-18.1.
-To strictly observe and implement the provisions of this Manual, the following penalties shall be imposed, after notice and hearing, on the Corporation's directors, officers, staff, subsidiaries and affiliates and their respective directors, officers and staff in case of violation of any of the provisions of this Manual:
+18 Monitoring and Penalties for Non-Compliance

-- a.
-In case of first violation, the subject person shall be warned, reprimanded or suspended depending on the severity of the violation.
-Any first violation that results in any notable financial loss for the Corporation shall be at least reprimanded or warned. - b.
-Suspension from the office shall be imposed in case of second violation.
+- 18.1 To strictly observe and implement the provisions of this Manual, the following penalties shall be imposed, after notice and hearing, on the Corporation's directors, officers, staff, subsidiaries and affiliates and their respective directors, officers and staff in case of violation of any of the provisions of this Manual: - 18.1.1 In case of first violation, the subject person shall be warned, reprimanded or suspended depending on the severity of the violation.
+Any first violation that results in any notable financial loss for the Corporation shall be at least reprimanded or warned. - 18.1.2 Suspension from the office shall be imposed in case of second violation.
 The duration of the suspension shall depend on the gravity of the violation.
-This shall not be applicable to directors. - c.
-For the third violation, the maximum penalty of removal from office shall be imposed.
-With regard to directors, the provision of Section 28 of the Corporation Code shall be observed. - 18.2.
-The Compliance Officer shall be responsible for determining violation/s through notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.
+This shall not be applicable to directors. - 18.1.3 For the third violation, the maximum penalty of removal from office shall be imposed.
+With regard to directors, the provision of Section 28 of the Corporation Code shall be observed. - 18.2 The Compliance Officer shall be responsible for determining violation/s through notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.

-19. Effectivity
+19 Effectivity

-The Revised Manual on Corporate Governance was approved by the Board of Directors on May 9, 2018 and shall take effect on May 9, 2018.
-It supersedes the previous Manual on Corporation Governance that was approved and adopted by the Corporation, with version dated May 31, 2017.
+The Revised Manual on Corporate Governance was approved by the Board of Directors on November 07, 2018 and shall take effect immediately.
+It supersedes the previous Manual on Corporation Governance that was approved and adopted by the Corporation, with version dated May 2018.